skambuilds/PySpark-EMR-FraudDetection/README.md

 ### Model Evaluation

-In order to perform the model evaluation the `classifier_executor` function calls the `metrics_calc`.
+In order to perform the model evaluation the `classifier_executor` function calls the `metrics_calc` function.
 Here we use the BinaryClassificationEvaluator to evaluate our models.
 Note that the default metric for the BinaryClassificationEvaluator is areaUnderROC.
 ROC is a probability curve and AUC represents degree or measure of separability.
 ROC tells how much model is capable of distinguishing between classes.
 Higher the AUC, better the model is at distinguishing between fraudolent or no fraudolent transactions.

 #### Classification Evaluation Metrics